jfarmer/exercises/cli/README.md

    You can use `sed` to produce an expression like `-44 - -89` and then use `bc` to evaluate the expression.
 1. Write a script that analyzes your command line history and prints out the most commonly used commands.
 For the first version, have it only be the left-most command then modify it so it recognizes other commands in a pipeline.
 1. Using the `gh` command, write a one-liner that clones all of a GitHub user's repositories in parallel.
-Both `xargs` and the `paralell` command can execute things in parallel.
+Both `xargs` and the `parallel` command can execute things in parallel.
 1. Find a Node project and look at the `package-lock.json`, which contains all of the project's dependencies.
 Write a one-liner that parses it and prints out links to all the GitHub project URLs.
 1. Use `curl` to pull down the text of Moby Dick from Project Gutenberg (<https://www.gutenberg.org/files/2701/2701-0.txt>).
 Write a one-liner that prints out the 100 most common words.
 Modify the one-liner to strip out [stop words](https://en.wikipedia.org/wiki/Stop_word) like "the", "an", "of", etc.